Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 Playing at a higher sample rate means that the clip plays faster, and the pitch rises.
 This provides a simple mechanism to randomize the pitches of sound effects.

+### Compression

+Myri supports both uncompressed and ADPCM compression for clips.
+More encoding formats may be added in the future.

 ### ECS-Friendly Job Scheduling